seanedw1/remer/README.md

 **How to call The Module into a page**

-Add this code to top of the page
+Add this code to top of the page where you use this utility tool
 ```
 const remer = require('remer');
 ```